jrdnwrth/artificial-intelligence/model/creating_adjectives.md

 * Dominance: I want power/control/popularity/respect/attention/success etc.

 ### FAQ
-Q: I just want more money.
+    I just want more money.
-A: "More money" meaning relative to the next guy?
+"More money" meaning relative to the next guy?
 You just want more respect.
 AKA "dominance"

-Q: I feel bored.
+    I feel bored.
 What does that mean?
-A: Probably you are tired, or you don't want to do what you are supposed to be doing.
+Probably you are tired, or you don't want to do what you are supposed to be doing.

-Q: Why do people enjoy watching sports?
+    Why do people enjoy watching sports?
-A: Empathy and Dominance: They choose a player.
+Empathy and Dominance: They choose a player.
 They are that player.
 That player's successes are their successes.
 When the player dominates, they dominate.
 They buy the same jersey.
 They make a party and share it with others, so that it seems more real.
 Its weird.